 The second way is to use the following equation:

-At this point you need to determine solar radiation for the area the system will be used.
-There are multiple places online that you can get an estimate of this.
-For this example let’s us NREL’s PVWatts calculator.
+At this point, you need to determine solar radiation for the area the system will be used.
+There are multiple places online where you can get an estimate of this.
+For this example, let’s use NREL’s PVWatts calculator.

-In order to size a system to work continuously year round the solar will need to be sized for the worst case month, which in this case is December.
-In December the average solar radiation is 1.7kWh/m2/day.
-A solar panel’s performance is specified based on 1kW/m2, that means that a panel is averaging only 1.7 hours of sun per day.
+To size a system to work continuously year round the solar will need to be sized for the worst-case month, which is December.
+In December, the average solar radiation is 1.7kWh/m2/day.
+A solar panel’s performance is specified based on 1kW/m2, which means that a panel averages only 1.7 hours of sun per day.
 So, the minimum solar panel size can be determined using the following equation:

-This would be the minimum wattage and assumes that the panel will see the average solar radiation every day to maintain operation with no disruption.
-Realistically there will be days that are overcast and days that are sunny, so a battery storage system will need to be specified to be large enough to provide power during extended periods of low solar radiation.
+This would be the minimum wattage and assumes that the panel will see the average solar radiation daily to maintain operation with no disruption.
+Realistically there will be sunny and overcast days, so a battery storage system will need to be specified to be large enough to provide power during extended periods of low solar radiation.
 Also, the panel will need to be larger to recharge the storage system during times of good solar radiation.
 The actual storage system and panel sizes will be based on application and tolerance to loss of power.

 Using a standard 80 Amp-Hour lead acid battery, the system could operate off a full battery for 36.9 days.